-Melanoma can be brown but can have as many as five or six colours (blue, black, brown, tan, grey, pink, and red: 50% of melanomas include these uncommon colours.
+Melanoma can be brown (96%) but can have as many as five or six colours such as blue, black, tan, grey, pink, and red: 50% of melanomas include these uncommon colours.
 These colours are unevenly or irregularly distributed.
 C is also for Changing Colour.

-D is also used for 'different’.
-Benign moles resemble each other, whereas a melanoma appears unique and very different from the patient’s other lesions.
+Most people have a 'signature naevus' - all their melanocytic naevi resemble each other.
+A melanoma appears unique and very different from the patient’s other lesions.

-A mole that is obviously different from the others is sometimes called an 'ugly duckling', 'black sheep', 'lone ranger', or 'odd-mole-out' and must be considered suspicious even if it does not fulfil the ABCDE criteria [3,4].
+A pigmented lesion that is obviously different from the others is sometimes called an 'ugly duckling', 'black sheep', 'lone ranger', or 'odd-mole-out' and must be considered suspicious even if it does not fulfil the ABCDEFG criteria.